The door slams shut. Without looking up from her writing, she says, "The door MUST be left ajar."

 "I learned when I was little that if I cover my head with my shirt or coat, I can bite the top of my hand so no one knows or sees.
 When I do, the pain the kids and my parents bring me, keeps my teeth held there - in the skin of my hand.
 Then, I know I won't hurt them.
 I won't kill them like I want to."

-All the while each sentence is filled with colorful languag
+All the while each sentence is filled with colorful language.

 All the while I keep my poker face on.